se-unrc/notifications/SRS.md

 An unregistered or unlogged user has two choices if they wish to 'unlock' the registered user's features: to sign up, or to log in, respectively.

 * **Sign up page**
-  Here the user who wishes to sign up will have to provide some personal information, namely their full name, their ID number, their chosen username, their email account, and their chosen password.
+  Here the user who wishes to sign up will have to provide some personal information, namely their full name, their chosen username, their email account, and their chosen password.
 This will grant the as-of-now registered user all of this kind of user's features, as they have been previously listed and described.
 This should be done by interacting with an UI akin to the one pictured below:

   ![Imgur](https://i.imgur.com/dcBr3Pl.png)